Home > Alternative Therapies > Manuka Honey – Nature’s Antibiotic Wound Healer

 * Not necessarily research-based.
 Adapted from the literature.

-Source: Journal of Ostomy/Wound Management – VOLUME: 53 Issue Number: 11 (a)
+Source: Journal of Ostomy/Wound Management – VOLUME: 53 Issue Number: 11 (link)

 A meta-analysis from May 2009 summarizes the results found thus far in the management of another form of injury: burn wounds.
 A total of 8 studies, involving 624 volunteers, were used in assessing the value of honey in burn treatment.
 Most of the comparative trials looked at the performance of honey vs silver suphadiazine.
 Honey was deemed as having a superior effect when the results were based on 15 days of treatment.
 In fact, every measure of healing indicated a better response when honey was employed.
 The authors of this review concluded that, “available evidence indicates markedly greater efficacy of honey compared with alternative dressing treatments for superficial or partial thickness burns.”
 However, it’s important to note that they also call for more research to support and verify their limited findings.
 (12)